 Joey is the owner and editor-in-chief of Awards Radar.
 For nearly a decade and a half, he served as a writer at The Awards Circuit (even back when it was still called The Oscar Igloo).
 A member of the Critics Choice Association and a Rotten Tomatoes certified critic, his work has been quoted on FYC award screeners, in press materials, trailers, and more.
 Seeing over 300 films a year, he arguably spends more time with movies than anything else (though the Jets and the Mets come close), but he wouldn’t have it any other way.
 Joey is proud to bring you Awards Radar, with an incredible staff and content you won’t find anywhere else! @JoeyMagidson

 Steven Prusakowski has been a cinephile as far back as he can remember, literally.
-At the age of ten, while other kids his age were sleeping he was up into the late hours of the night watching the Oscars.
+At the age of ten, while other kids his age were sleeping, he was up into the late hours of the night watching the Oscars.
 Since then, his passion for film, television, and awards has only grown.
-For over a decade he has reviewed and written about entertainment, working with publications including Screen Radar and Awards Circuit where he has performed celebrity and red carpet interviews with some of the industries biggest names.
+For over a decade he has reviewed and written about entertainment, through publications including Screen Radar and Awards Circuit.
+He has conducted celebrity and red carpet interviews with some of the industry’s biggest names.
 He is a graduate of RIT film program.
 You can find him on Twitter going by @FilmSnork – we don’t know why, but he seems to be sticking to it.

 Writer & Web Designer